omnipro-bh/OmniPlus_WA_Tracker_replit_v3/replit.md

     - **First Message of Day Detection:** Uses conversation_states table to track last message timestamp per phone/channel
     - **Text Messages:** Route to entry node for first messages, or handle as general text input
     - **Button Replies:** Match button_id from WHAPI payload to workflow edges to find next node
-  - **Automated Response Sending:** Integrates with WHAPI Gate API to send automated responses based on workflow configuration
+  - **Automated Response Sending:** Integrates with WHAPI Gate API to send automated responses based on workflow configuration using `buildAndSendNodeMessage` helper
   - Full CRUD operations for workflows (create, edit, delete) with validation
 - **Outbox:** Displays all jobs with totals (queued, pending, sent, delivered, read, failed, replied).
 Clicking a job opens dialog with message table.
 Each message has a "View" button opening a drawer with full WHAPI payload (header, body, footer, buttons), provider message ID, status, error details, and timestamps for debugging.
 - **Pricing:** Displays plans with duration toggles, integrates PayPal for subscriptions, and supports offline payments.